notrodta/PopTheBubble/README.md

 ## Instruction

 Pressing on the colored buttons will pop the corresponding bubble with the same color on the screen.
+You will also get different powerups you can use over time.
   * `Q` Red Button
   * `W` Blue Button
   * `O` Green Button